Grocel/garrysmod-meta/README.md

 # garrysmod-meta
 Inoffical meta repository about the development and management of Garry's Mod.
 Independent from Facepunch's moderation and development.

 Issues digussed here are not subject to Facepunch's moderation.
-So more uncomfortable and or hidden stuff about certain issues can be talked about without risks.
+So more uncomfortable and or hidden stuff about certain issues can be talked about here without direct risks.

 This especially involves topics such as:
 - Issues with bad community communication or management.